Yahwism: Records and developments

 The central element of ancient Israel's religion through most of the monarchic period was the worship of a god named Yahweh, and for this reason the religion of Israel is often referred to as Yahwism.
 Yahweh, however, was not the "original" god of Israel.
 Rather it was El, the head of the Canaanite pantheon whose name forms the basis of the name "Israel" (יִשְׂרָאֵל), and none of the Hebrew patriarchs, tribes of Israel, Judges, or early monarchs have a Yahwistic theophoric name (i.e., a name incorporating the name of Yahweh).
 It is unclear how, where, or why Yahweh appeared in the Levant; even his name is a point of confusion.
 The exact date of his first appearance is also ambiguous: the term Israel first enters historical records in the 13th century BCE with the Egyptian Merneptah Stele, and, while the worship of Yahweh is circumstantially attested to as early as the 12th century BCE, there is no attestation of even the name "Yahweh" in the Levant until some four hundred years later with the Mesha Stele (9th century BCE).
 (Note: A possible candidate for an earlier occurrence of the name "Yahweh" is the Gezer calendar, commonly dated to the 10th century BCE, which is believed to contain the partially damaged signature of the scribe who wrote it; usually reconstructed as Abijah.
 If this reconstruction is indeed accurate, it would place Yahweh's earliest explicit attestation at least a century before the Mesha Stele.
 Still, because the name is incomplete, its status as a Yahwistic theophoric name is uncertain.)
 Because of this, Christian Frevel argues that Yahweh worship was rooted in the Kingdom of Israel and preserved by the Omride clan.
 Nevertheless, many scholars believe that the shared worship of Yahweh played a role in the emergence of Israel in the Late Bronze Age (circa 1200 BCE).

 The earliest known Israelite place of worship is a 12th-century BCE open-air altar in the hills of Samaria featuring a bronze bull reminiscent of the Canaanite El-bull.
 Early Israel was a society of rural villages, but in time urban centers grew up and society became more structured and complex.
 The Hebrew Bible gives the impression that the Jerusalem Temple was always meant to be the central (or even sole) temple of Yahweh, but this was not the case; archaeological remains of other temples have been found at Dan on Israel's northern border; Arad; Beersheba; and Motza in the southern region of Judah.
-Shiloh, Bethel, Gilgal, Mizpah, Ramah, and Dan were also major sites for festivals, sacrifices, vow-making, private rituals, and the adjudication of legal disputes.
+Bethel, Dan, Gilgal, Mizpah, Ramah, and Shiloh were also major sites for festivals, sacrifices, vow-making, private rituals, and the adjudication of legal disputes.